Pluteus cervinus Fawn Pluteus Shipley Country Park,

 of lead-grey tinge as leading to maturity.
 Common.
 (See Browse

-1, thumbnails 9 number 1 for mature example).
-Inedible
+1, thumbnails 9 number 1 for mature example)

 Mycena rorida (?possibly) or Mycena University Park,